magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 .. _sipuras-nserie:

-We not write the description to this field.
+Serial
+""""""

+LinkSys serial number

 .. _sipuras-macadr:

-We not write the description to this field.
+MAC
+"""

+LinkSys MAC address

 .. _sipuras-senha_user:

-Password
-""""""""

-We not write the description to this field.
+User password
+"""""""""""""

+User to set in LinkSys configuration

 .. _sipuras-senha_admin:

-Password
-""""""""

-We not write the description to this field.
+Admin password
+""""""""""""""

+Pass to set in LinkSys configuration

 .. _sipuras-antireset:

-Anti reset
-""""""""""

-We not write the description to this field.
+Antireset
+"""""""""

+Prevent resetting LinkSys with *73738#

 .. _sipuras-Enable_Web_Server:

-Active Web Server
+Enable_Web_Server
 """""""""""""""""

-We not write the description to this field.
+Enabling/Disabling LinkSys configuration WebPage

 .. _sipuras-marca:

+Mark
+""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-altera:

+Change
+""""""

-We not write the description to this field.
+We did not write the description to this field.